What can I expect in law school?

 Exams and Grading:

 After class, students create outlines of the course material from their classroom notes and case briefs.
 Study groups are encouraged to help students understand complicated concepts and case distinctions.
 Many students work on their course outlines in these study groups.
 Outlines are important because they can often be used on final exams.
 Most first-year law courses have only one exam at the end of the semester that determines 100 percent of a student’s final grade.
 A minority of schools have courses with mid-terms or assignments throughout the semester.
 These exams are based on hypothetical fact patterns that touch on all of the concepts in the course and require the student to analyze and apply the law, rather than memorize it.
-Sample exams can be found online at various law schools, here is a link to an exam database from Berkeley Law.
+Sample exams can be found online at various law schools.
 Many students find it difficult to assess how well they are mastering the material in the first semester as they assimilate to law school.

 In the first-year of law school, many students find the Case Method foreign, the Socratic Method unnerving, and the lack of information about their academic progress troubling.
 This creates a stimulating, stressful, and competitive first-year experience that many students report is the greatest academic challenge of their lives.
 Some students thrive in this setting while others stumble.
 It is critical for you to learn as much as possible about law school before you get there to determine if this environment is a match for your skills and goals.